 Be sure to also check out Claire’s new body of work which combines collage with paint, recently featured on The Jealous Curator.

-Ed Fairburn brings a whole new meaning to the ‘face’ of the earth.
+Ed Fairburn brings a whole new meaning to the ‘face of the earth’.
 He uses ink and pencil on maps to create incredible large scale portraits.
 Rivers and roads are utilised to sculpt the drawings and map out the contours of the face.
-Of his Bartholomew series pictured above, he says,
+He says,

 The crosshatching between streets, preserves the layout of towns and cities, but also follows and manipulates the weighting of contours, the organic lines which show elevation.